Julia Bardsley: Education and career

+Bardsley was a founder member of dereck dereck Productions; other stage performances in the 1980s included Marie-Christine in Ardèle, Where the Rainbow Ends, Gaudette at the Almeida Theatre (where she won the Time Out award for direction), and Too Clever by Half and A Flea in Her Ear (Antoinette Plucheux) at the Old Vic.
+She was also the assistant producer for A Night at the Chinese Opera with Kent Opera.

-Bardsley began her career in theatre directing, writing and adapting works for the stage, and was joint artistic director of the Leicester Haymarket & Young Vic Theatres (1991-4).
+She began her career in theatre directing, writing and adapting works for the stage, and was joint artistic director of the Leicester Haymarket & Young Vic Theatres (1991-4).
 She was awarded an Honorary Doctorate from Middlesex University in 2007.
 Bardsley lectures at Queen Mary, University of London, and Central Saint Martins, University of the Arts London.
 Her work has become known for its experimental use of character, solo performance, and elaborate video and set work in a performance art/visual art context.

 Bardsley's work is significant in its disruption of traditional understandings of theatre; her hybrid practice first developed in collaboration with designer Aldona Cunningham in the 1990s through their innovative work on Hamlet at the Young Vic, which in turn led to a five-year long creation process combining theatre, performance and photography, resulting in the work 12/Stages/3 (a Memory Theatre) as part of the British Festival of Visual Theatre in 1999.